 - Will of A Knight's Tale risks his own personal goals for the sake of proving he will do whatever Jocelyn asks of him, breaking bones and nearly losing a tournament in the process.

-- Taken to Tear Jerker levels in the backstory and duration of the movie Brick.
-Brendan Frye went to such lengths to protect his junkie girlfriend from cartels and drug rings so much she ended up breaking off their relationship and diving into the underground herself.
+- In the backstory of Brick, Brendan Frye went to such lengths to protect his junkie girlfriend from cartels and drug rings so much she ended up breaking off their relationship and diving into the underground herself.
 Her death kicks off the movie.

 - A villainous example turns up in The Dark Knight Rises.
 Bane is The Champion to Talia Al Ghul, though whether he's her Dragon or the less-hidden half of her Big Bad Duumvirate is ambiguous.